Frederick "Fred" Buckle is one of the key characters in Call the Midwife and has appeared in almost every episode of the BBC hit drama to date.

 Here's everything you need to know about Fred Buckle...

-Who plays Frederick "Fred" Buckle?
+Who plays Fred Buckle?

-Frederick "Fred" Buckle's personality
+Fred Buckle's personality

 Fred is the kind of character who's always keeping busy and getting involved with projects.
-In the evenings he volunteers as a scout leader and as a deputy party leader for the Civil Defence Corps, having once served in the British Army.
+In the evenings he volunteers as a scout leader and was a deputy party leader for the Civil Defence Corps, having once served in the British Army.

-He is generally a kind and warm hearted character, though he struggles to be accepting of homosexuality when Tony Amos, a member of the Defence Corps, is revealed to be gay.
+He is generally a kind and warm-hearted character, though he struggles to be accepting of homosexuality when Tony Amos, a member of the Defence Corps, is revealed to be gay.
 However, he does seem to have some sympathy for Tony, despite following the opinions of the time that gay men and women were "criminals".

-Frederick "Fred" Buckle's relationships
+Fred Buckle's relationships

 After causing Violet to believe Fred is marrying her for financial security, and not love, the engagement is briefly called off.
-However, Marlene comes to her senses and realises she has been selfish, so visits Violet to explain the situation, and emotionally declares that "my mum would tan my hide" if she let her father be unhappy.
+However, Marlene comes to her senses, so visits Violet to explain the situation, and emotionally declares that "my mum would tan my hide" if she let her father be unhappy.

 Fred's relationships with his daughters

 Dolly visits Fred while heavily pregnant, and it is revealed she has pre-eclampsia, causing her to be admitted into the maternity home.

 While Dolly is in the home, Fred looks after Dolly's toddler until she gives birth.
 She eventually welcomes a baby girl, Fred's second grandchild.

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!